glennzyboi/CNNTransferLearningResNet50/README.md

 # Emotion Recognition using Transfer Learning with ResNet50

-## Title
-Facial Expression Recognition Through Transfer Learning: A Deep Learning Approach Using ResNet50
+## Facial Expression Recognition Through Transfer Learning: A Deep Learning Approach Using ResNet50

 ## Abstract
 Our project tackles the task of emotion recognition from facial expressions using transfer learning with ResNet50.
 We implemented a CNN-based solution that classifies facial expressions into six emotional states: angry, fear, happy, neutral, sad, and surprise.
 We utilized the pre-trained ResNet50 architecture, fine-tuning it with a custom dataset to achieve optimal performance in emotion detection.
 Our approach incorporates progressive layer unfreezing, mixed-precision training, and data augmentation techniques.
 The model achieved significant improvements over the baseline, demonstrating the effectiveness of transfer learning in real-world computer vision applications.